1. What does KITA provide for medical interpreter training?

 5. What is the cost of this program?

 CMIT requires a third-party language assessment in English and in one target language in order to be accepted into the program.
-This test, done over the phone, will cost $70 for Spanish, $80 for core languages and $115 for rare languages.
+This test will cost $135 for an online or $145 for a proctored exam.
+The online version is currently available in 17 languages.
 It is only necessary to take and pass one language assessment test in order to be admitted to the CMIT.
-The cost of the class is $450.
+The cost of the class is $450 and includes the textbook, workbook and a certificate upon completion.

 6. What is the passing score of the language assessment?

-The assessment you will take is called Communication Skills Test-Health Care Version.
+The assessment you will take is called Bilingual Fluency Assessment.
 You will receive a grade in English and a grade in the target language.
-You must receive a minimum of 75% in both languages for a passing score.
+You must receive a minimum of 80% in both languages for a passing score.
 You will be tested in medical vocabulary in both languages.
 This is done to assess your baseline medical vocabulary knowledge.
-Your score on this portion will not count against you.

 7. How will the language assessment be set up?